roman01la/slack-traductor/README.md

 # slack-traductor
-Slack bot to translate chat messages of any language into English
+Slack bot to translate chat messages of any language into specified language

 ![example](example.png)